 Lapses in therapy should be avoided.
 A patient who misses a dose of BRILINTA should take their next dose at its scheduled time.

 Switching

-Physicians who desire to switch patients to BRILINTA, should administer the first dose of BRILINTA 24 hours following the last dose of other antiplatelet medication (see section Pharmacodynamic properties).
+Physicians who desire to switch patients, with a prior ACS event to BRILINTA, should administer the first 90 mg dose of BRILINTA 24 hours following the last dose of other antiplatelet medication (see section Pharmacodynamic properties).